Welcome to AAE-Utah!

 Charity continues to strive to meet the education goals of her community.
 Prompted by her strong belief in service, she spends her summers planning and executing a summer literacy program in her local neighborhood.

 Charity graduated from Weber State University.
-She resides in Bountiful, Utah with her husband and three children.

 Click here to contact Charity.